 She joined AAAS in July 2011, following ten years at the Center for Intellectual Property at the University of Maryland University College (UMUC), the last six of those serving as associate director.
 There she conceptualized and implemented membership programs and professional development courses, and managed marketing and outreach activities.
 Olga also is an adjunct professor in the UMUC School of Undergraduate Studies and the Graduate School.
 She holds a master's degree in library information science from the University of Pittsburg, and has ten years of experience as a research librarian in academic institutions in Maryland, Massachusetts, New York, and Washington state.
 Olga's undergraduate degree is in fine arts from Smith College; she continues her art from her Maryland studio, specializing in print making and painting.

-Project Director, Recruitment & Outreach
+Project Director, Outreach, Recruitment and Alumni Relations

 Salaeha Shariff directs recruitment cultivation, national outreach activities, and diversity enhancement for the S&T Policy Fellowships.
 She plans and manages annual marketing efforts, oversees advertising, and engages Fellows in initiatives to promote careers at the intersection of science and policy.